CloudCoinConsortium/CloudCoin/README.md

 ## RAIDA
-The Redundant Array of Independent Detection Agents is a data structure that authenticates CloudCoins.
-The owner of the CloudCoin can also fix any problems that occure making the RAIDA self healing.
+The Redundant Array of Independent Detection Agents is a data structure that runs the new GRS (Global RAIDA System) that authenticates people, digital items, collectibles and currencies such as CloudCoins.
+The owner of the CloudCoin can fix any synchronization problems that occure making the RAIDA self-healing.
 Should any of the RAIDA go down, new RAIDA can be brought in to replace them.

 ## Sky Wallet